Brewers vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Brewers vs. Tigers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Brian Anderson and the Milwaukee Brewers take on Javier Baez and the Detroit Tigers at American Family Field on Monday, at 7:40 PM ET.
+Willy Adames and Nick Maton are the hottest hitters on the Milwaukee Brewers and Detroit Tigers, who meet on Tuesday at American Family Field, at 7:40 PM ET.

-The Brewers are -160 moneyline favorites for this matchup with the Tigers (+135).
-The over/under for the contest has been listed at 8.5 runs.
+The Tigers are +145 moneyline underdogs in this matchup with the Brewers (-175).
+The total for the contest is set at 8.5 runs.

 Rep your team with officially licensed Brewersgear!
 Head to Fanatics to find jerseys, shirts, and much more.